-You already know that raiding the drug store candy aisle for sweets to binge while watching “The Bachelorette” is bad for your body (though, no judgement — Mondays are hard).
+You already know that raiding the drug store candy aisle for sweets to binge while watching “The Bachelorette” is bad for your body (though, no judgment — Mondays are hard).
 The sugar might bring you sweet satisfaction in the moment, but it actually does more long-lasting damage.

 Sugar occurs naturally in all foods that contain carbs — including fruits and whole grains — and it is a vital source of energy.
 (They do not call it a sugar high for nothing.)
 But too much added sugar — the processed sweet stuff found in cupcakes, candy and soda that makes them extra addicting — is kryptonite for your wellness goals.
 Despite all its deliciousness, sugar increases your risk of diabetes, heart disease and obesity and can trigger chronic inflammation.
 (For the record, the American Heart Association recommends capping your added sugar intake at 100 calories or about six teaspoons per day.)